An object model of the domain that incorporates both behavior and data.

 With a few lines, it is fine.

-• But whatever the number of Service classes you need, the whole logic is located in the service classes and not somewhere else.
+But note that this advantage has a certain limit because as the logic becomes big or complex, the best thing is often splitting the logic in multiple service classes. - But whatever the number of Service classes you need, the whole logic is located in the service classes and not somewhere else.
 Which may ease development norms if we compare it to the domain model where the logic may be exploded in some different "types" of classes.

-• The necessity to provide getter/setter for domain classes.
+- The necessity to provide getter/setter for domain classes.

 The domain is not responsible for its state and its invariant rules either.